ArnavBalyan/Smart-India-Hackathon-2020-Finale/README.md

 ![Build](https://github.com/arnavbalyan/SIH/workflows/Python%20application/badge.svg)
-# Production level Application for Smart India Hackathon '20 (Finals)
+# Production level Web App for Smart India Hackathon '20 (Finals)
 A Flask Production level application built for hosting the architecture of our project and APIs for Smart India Hackathon Finals 2020. <br>
 The application serves the following:
 > * 8 poweful machine learning models